autodesk-platform-services/aps-aecdm-tutorial/Explorer and First Queries/index.md

 This tutorial will move to the next steps using the hub named `AEC DM Developer Advocacy Support`.
 In the next query, you'll need to use your hub id as input.

-> _This id is the same one used by other APS APIs (ACC and Data Management) to point to hubs._
+> _This id is different from the one used by other APS APIs (ACC and Data Management) to point to hubs._

 ### Step 2 - Listing the projects